admin3514/aws-notes/README.md

  - Connect to the internet or private networks. <br>
  - Receive or send data using private and public IP addresses. <br>

-🏆 *Why Use Network Interfaces?* <br>
-✅ Provides network-level flexibility for EC2 instances. <br>
-✅ Enables assigning multiple IP addresses to a single instance. <br>
-✅ Supports network-level failover by moving the ENI between instances. <br>
-✅ Allows instances to communicate privately within a VPC. <br>
-✅ Can create and configure ENIs independently from instances. <br>

 **What is Load Balancing in AWS?** <br>

 Load Balancing is the process of distributing incoming network traffic across multiple servers (or EC2 instances) to: <br>